jshree-lgtm/Intelligent-AI-Assistant-System/README.md

 * Dynamic Knowledge Base Expansion

 The system demonstrates Natural Language Processing (NLP), Retrieval-Augmented Generation (RAG), Vector Databases, Computer Vision, Multilingual AI, and Large Language Model (LLM) integration.

 ---

+## Problem Statement

+Modern AI applications are often fragmented, with separate tools for sentiment analysis, medical Q&A, multilingual chat, and research assistance.

+This project aims to build a unified Intelligent AI Assistant System that integrates multiple AI capabilities into a single platform, enabling users to:
+- Interact with multiple AI services in one interface
+- Access domain-specific assistants (medical, research, multilingual, vision)
+- Improve knowledge retrieval using vector databases and LLMs

+---